 Ceilings and limitations

-The Act on incentives for initial investment in Iceland does not apply to investments in companies which provide services on the basis of legislation on financial undertakings, insurance operation or securities.
+The incentives for initial investment in Iceland do not apply to investments in companies which provide services on the basis of legislation on financial undertakings, insurance operation or securities.

 Regional aid ceiling

 - The general aid ceiling is 15% of initial investment cost.
 The ceiling can be lifted further 10% for medium sized enterprises and 20% for small enterprises (total ceiling 35%).
 For large investments (exceeding 50 million Euros) the aid ceiling decreases in line with the investment cost, in accordance with EU legislation on regional investment aid.

 General incentives ceiling

 - Training aid can be maximum 2 million Euros.
 Incentive as aid to SMEs investments can be 10 or 20% of investment cost, max 7.5 million Euros.
 Incentive as aid to R&D investment or to environmental investment projects can be max 7.5 million Euros

 - Regional incentives can be granted for projects everywhere in Iceland except the Capital Area, Reykjavik and the surrounding municipalities, forming three of Iceland’s six electoral constituancies.
 The authorisation to grant state aid (incentives) is limited by the obligation of Iceland under the Agreement on the European Economic Area (EEA).
 The limitations are laid down in a Regional Aid Map for Iceland 2007-2013, approved and issued by the EFTA Surveillance Authority.

 Application and granting process

 Application for incentives is to be submitted to the Ministry of Industry where a committee reviews applications for incentives.

 Invest in Iceland performs cost benefit analysis and establishes the social- and economical benefit.